zhangzc11/WWWAnalysisRun2/analysis/README.md

     python ./plot.py --use_private_sig_sample -i hists/WWW2016_v1.2.2/testuser/ --draw_data SRSSmmMjjInPP__Mlljj -n 5  # To plot Mlljj in mu+mu+ region Mjj-in

 Try reading through ```main.cc``` and ```my_user_study.h``` to get an idea how to add new cuts and new histograms.

+#### Higgs Combine
+#### Higgs Combine Tool

+##### Setting up the first time
+In a separate terminal run the following to install the Higgs Combined Limit Tool.
+(Because the ROOT version is different one needs a new terminal environment.)

+    cd stats/
+    source ./setup_higgs_combine.sh

+This only has to be done one time, and it takes about the time for you get a cup of coffee.

+##### Setup up script after re-logging in

+Next time logging into the terminal, run to setup the appropriate environment

+    cd stats/
+    source setup.sh

+##### Combining individual datacards

+Then, to combine all 9 SR bins into a one giant datacards, we run

+    sh combinecards.sh /path/to/where/your/datacards/WWW2016_v1.2.2/test/

+Now you should have

+    ls datacards/WWW2016_v1.2.2/test/
+        datacard_b1.txt
+        datacard_b2.txt
+        datacard_b3.txt
+        datacard_b4.txt
+        datacard_b5.txt
+        datacard_b6.txt
+        datacard_b7.txt
+        datacard_b8.txt
+        datacard_b9.txt
+        datacard_combined.txt     # new file
+        datacard_combined_ss.txt  # new file
+        datacard_combined_3l.txt  # new file

+##### Expected sensitivity

+To compute expected sensitivity

+    sh doSensitivity.sh /path/to/your/datacard.txt

+e.g.

+    $ cd stats/
+    $ sh doSensitivity.sh ../datacards/WWW2016_v1.2.2/test/datacard_combined.txt
+     <<< Combine >>>
+     WARNING --  From combine v7, method ProfileLikelihood has been renamed to Significance
+    >>> including systematics
+    >>> method used is ProfileLikelihood
+    >>> random number generator seed is 123456 Computing results starting from expected outcome (a-priori)

+     -- Significance --
+    Significance: 1.85503
+    Done in 0.01 min (cpu), 0.01 min (real)

+NOTE: The lost lepton numbers for the public result came directly from Hannsjorg.
+(Same as what is in AN)
+While, the numbers I get with my looper seems slightly different.
+But to zero-th order things pretty much the same :neutral_face:

 ## Quick start